 To paraphrase Ian MacKaye, companies are not selling you water; they’re selling you a plastic bottle.
 Water is free.
 If you have a water bottle, you can access and store water so you can take it with you when you walk away from the source, such as an airport drinking fountain.
 With a full water bottle or two, you have some chance of actually staying hydrated on a trans-Atlantic flight, since you don’t have to rely on flight attendants pouring you a 4-ounce cup of bottled water every three hours.
 I have been using a Klean Kanteen Classic 40 oz bottle for almost everything, and a Camelbak Podium bottle for running and biking.
 They work, and have probably saved me from using about a million or so Dasani bottles.

 7. Trail Running Shoes

 Something they don’t tell you about running shoes: You can just walk in them if you don’t want to run.
 In fact, it’s often less strenuous than running.
 You can wear trail running shoes for hiking and backpacking, as long as you can live without the ankle support and stout outsole of hiking boots.
 You can also use trail running shoes to run on surfaces other than trails.
 I wouldn’t stop anyone from buying a pair of hiking boots, but if you’ve only got room for one pair of outdoor shoes in your luggage, trail running shoes are probably more versatile.
-I’ve been wearing the Vasque Pendulum II for the past year, and love their lightweight, not-overbuilt construction.
+I’ve been wearing the Hoka One One Speedgoats for the past two years, and love their lightweight, cushy construction.

 8. Rain Shell